-Russia marks pandemic’s record of daily deaths, infections
+Russia breaks record again for COVID-19 deaths, infections

-MOSCOW (AP) — Russia’s daily tolls of coronavirus infections and deaths surged to another record on Friday, a quickly mounting figure that has put a severe load on the country’s health care system.
+MOSCOW (AP) — Russia’s daily tolls of coronavirus infections and deaths surged to another record on Friday, a quickly mounting figure that has put a severe strain on the country’s health care system.

 The government’s coronavirus task force reported 32,196 new confirmed coronavirus cases and 999 deaths in the past 24 hours.

-Daily death tolls have set records daily over the past few days, approaching 1,000 as contagion spikes amid a sluggish vaccination rate and authorities’ reluctance to toughen restrictions that would further cripple the economy.
+The record for daily COVID-19 deaths in Russia has been broken repeatedly over the past few weeks, as fatalities steadily approach 1,000 in a single day.
+It comes amid increasing infections and a reluctance by authorities to toughen restrictions that would further cripple the economy.

 The government said this week that about 43 million Russians, or just about 29% of the country’s nearly 146 million people, are fully vaccinated.
+Authorities have tried to speed up the pace of vaccination with lotteries, bonuses and other incentives, but widespread vaccine skepticism and conflicting signals from officials stymied the efforts.

-Despite the mounting toll, the Kremlin has also ruled out a new nationwide lockdown like the one early in the pandemic that badly hurt the economy, eroding President Vladimir Putin’s popularity.
+Despite the mounting toll, the Kremlin has also ruled out a new nationwide lockdown like the one early on in the pandemic that badly hurt the economy, eroding President Vladimir Putin’s popularity.
 Instead, it has delegated the power to enforce coronavirus restrictions to regional authorities.

+Kremlin spokesman Dmitry Peskov said Thursday that local officials could toughen restrictions if a region’s health care system gets close to being overwhelmed with patients.

 Some of Russia’s 85 regions already have restricted attendance at large public events and limited access to theaters, restaurants and other places.
 However, life remains largely normal in Moscow, St. Petersburg and many other Russian cities, with businesses operating as usual and mask mandates loosely enforced.